anthonybaulo/stock-indicator-analysis/README.md

 |------|-------|--------|------
 |Random| 2930  | 0.2823 |0.00832
 |SMA   | 2976  |0.2886  |0.00831

 \*Out of 63,237 collected timesteps

 ![winloss](images/winloss.png)

 ### p-value: 0.587
+If the null hypothesis is true, we can expect this difference of means (0.007) to occur roughly 59% of the time.

 ### Conclusion
-As the p-value is not less than the significance region of 0.05, we fail to reject the null hypothesis.
+As the p-value is not less than 0.05, we fail to reject the null hypothesis.

 ### Test Power
-This was a low powered test:
+There is a 19% chance we will detect a difference of 0.007 when such a difference actually exists.
+Therfore, this is a low powered test.

 ![winloss](images/testpower.png)

-However, if we were to treat this as a sample run, and go on to collect a larger dataset that achieves a higher power, then the minimum sample size needed to achieve:
+However, if we were to treat this as a sample run, and go on to collect a larger dataset that achieves a higher power, then we would need a minimum sample size of 54,064 to achieve:

 * Power: 0.95
-* Effect size: 0.006
+* Effect size: 0.007
 * Alpha: 0.05

-is 54,064 samples, as shown below

 ![winloss](images/largenpower.png)